JingShuju/Trans2Net/README.md

-# Semantic segmentation of building MEP systems in point clouds using a novel multi-class dataset and local-global vector transformer deep learning
+# Improved building MEP systems semantic segmentation in point clouds using a novel multi-class dataset and local–global vector transformer network

-The code and dataset will be publically opened after the paper is published.
+We greatly appreciate your interest in our work.
+As our related research is still ongoing, we anticipate releasing the dataset upon the completion of the work.
+If you have an urgent request, please feel free to contact the authors.
+You can reach us via email at jingshujusdu@hotmail.com or shuju.jing@g.skku.edu, or by WeChat ID: jingshuju.

 Proposed Trans2Net
 -